Configuration

 modified to specific values.

-providers are implemented as Python scripts.
+store and manufacturer providers are implemented as Python scripts.

-These scripts are invoked using the runpy
+These scripts are invoked using the runpy module which allows to pass input

 as values of global objects.
 The outputs are also extracted from the value of